ibm-cloud-docs/schematics/cli-reference.md

    </tr>
    <tr>
    <td><code>&lt;github_source_repo_url&gt;</code></td>
-     <td>Required.
+     <td>Optional.
 Enter the link to your GitHub repository.
-The link can point to the <code>master</code> branch, a different branch, or a subdirectory. </td>
+The link can point to the <code>master</code> branch, a different branch, or a subdirectory.
+If you choose to create your workspace without a GitHub repository, your workspace is created with a <strong>draft</strong> state.
+To connect your workspace to a GitHub repository later, you must use the <code>ibmcloud schematics workspace update</code> command. </td>
    </tr>
     <tr>
       <td><code>&lt;variable_name&gt; </br> &lt;variable_value&gt;</code></td>